qadan/civviebot/README.md

 ### Getting documentation

-Once it's set up in a channel, use `/COMMAND_PREFIX faq` for some base documentation, or `/COMMAND_PREFIX commands` to list commands and their function, replacing `COMMAND_PREFIX` with your environment `COMMAND_PREFIX`.
+Once it's set up in a channel, use `/COMMAND_PREFIX quickstart` for a quickstart guide, `/COMMAND_PREFIX faq` for some more specific documentation, or `/COMMAND_PREFIX commands` to list commands and their functions.
+Replace `COMMAND_PREFIX` with the `COMMAND_PREFIX` you're actually using.

 Once you make a webhook URL, if you open it in your browser, it'll give you a bit of direction on how it's intended to be used.